 If it’s your wedding day and you’d prefer to have long-lasting and flawless skin all day, then airbrush makeup is for you.
 Not only does it provide you with an HD-ready finish, which looks wonderful in photos, but it’s also a hygienic alternative to traditional cosmetics.
 Moreover, the foundation doesn’t sink into the skin, but sits on top, leaving a smooth and healthy glow to the surface without blocking your pores.

-Cons of Airbrush Makeup
+What are the Cons of Airbrush Makeup?

 With the pros comes the cons of airbrush makeup.
 Much like traditional cosmetics, it takes a lot of practice to achieve the look you’re after.
 There is a specific skin type that suits this application, and unfortunately, if you have dry or acne-prone pores, this isn’t the right tool for you.
 You can’t use your regular foundation with one of these machines, either, and it can be quite expensive to maintain the right formula in the apparatus.